 Interest on home mortgage \$2,900

 Real estate tax 940

-Charitable contribution made before July 28, 2004 460
+Charitable contribution 460

 Employee business expenses (See the following discussion for

 computation.)
 872

 Total \$5,172

 Employee business expenses.
 Robert paid \$3,400 of unreimbursed business expenses, of which \$1,000 were definitely related to the wages earned in the United States and \$2,400 were definitely related to wages earned in Country X.